South China tiger

-The South China tiger is a population of the Panthera tigris tigris subspecies that is native to southern China.
+The South China tiger is a population of the Panthera tigris tigris subspecies that is native to Southern China.
 The population mainly inhabited the Fujian, Guangdong, Hunan and Jiangxi provinces.
 It has been listed as Critically Endangered on the China's Red List of Vertebrates and is possibly extinct in the wild since no wild individual has been recorded since the late 1980s.
-In the late 1990s, continued survival was considered unlikely because of low prey density, widespread habitat degradation and fragmentation, and other human pressures.
+In the late 1990s, continued survival was considered unlikely because of low prey density, widespread habitat degradation and fragmentation, and other environmental issues in China.
 In the fur trade, it used to be called Amoy tiger.

 Taxonomy

 The scientific name Felis tigris var. amoyensis was proposed by Max Hilzheimer in 1905 who described five tiger skulls from Hankou in southern China that differed slightly in shape from Bengal tiger skulls.

 Analysis of South China tiger skulls showed that they differ in shape from tiger skulls of other regions.
 Because of this phenomenon the South China tiger is considered a relict population of the "stem" tiger.
 Results of a phylogeographic study indicate that southern China or northern Indochina was likely the center of Pleistocene tiger radiation.

 In 2017, the Cat Classification Taskforce of the Cat Specialist Group subsumed all mainland Asian tiger populations to P. t. tigris.
-However, a genetic study published in 2018 supported six monophyletic clades, with the South Chinese tiger being distinct from other mainland Asian populations, thus supporting the traditional concept of six subspecies.
+However, a genetic study published in 2018 supported six monophyletic groups, with the South Chinese tiger being distinct from other mainland Asian populations, thus supporting the traditional concept of six subspecies.

 Characteristics

 In 1905, Hilzheimer first described the South China tiger as similar in height to the Bengal tiger but differing in skull and coat characteristics.
 Its carnassials and molars are shorter than in the Bengal tiger samples; the cranial region is shorter with orbits set closer together, postorbital processes are larger.
 Their coat is lighter and more yellowish and the paws, face, and stomach appear more white; the stripes are narrower, more numerous and more sharp-edged.

 The South China tiger is the smallest tiger in mainland Asia but bigger than the Sumatran tiger.
 Males measure from 230 to 265 cm, and weigh 130 to 175 kg.
 Females are smaller and measure 220 to 240 cm, and weigh 100 to 115 kg.
 The length of the tail does not usually exceed one half of the head-and-body length.
 Hair length varies geographically.
 Greatest documented length of skull in males is 318 to 343 mm and in females 273 to 301 mm.

-A sighting in around 1910 of an unusual blue-coloured or "Maltese" tiger outside Fuzhou in the Fujian Province was reported by Harry Caldwell and Roy Chapman Andrews.
+A sighting in around 1910 of an unusual blue-coloured or "Maltese" tiger outside Fuzhou in the Fujian was reported by Harry Caldwell.